danielgcyber/Job-App-Tracker-/README.md

 - Tkinter (usually included with Python)

 ### How to run
-create a folder to have the python code in, and run sudo python3 jobapp.py, it will then run the app.
+Create a folder to have the python code in, and run sudo python3 jobapp.py, it will then run the app.